 Fig.4.
 Representative scanning electron micrographs of the glass slide biofilms (a-j) and relative proportion of metal uptake of gold and silver from single (white bars) and dual staining (grey bars) (k). (a) A representative micrograph of a clean slide stained (in this case stained with silver nitrate) showing no staining. (b) The unstained control showed that the biofilm was composed of cell clusters interspersed by a monolayer of single cells.
 Staining with (c) 60 nm gold (Au), (d) silver nitrate (Ag), (e) phosphotungstic acid (W), (f) 10 nm gold (Au) and silver nitrate (Au + Ag), (g) 60 nm gold and silver nitrate (Au + Ag), (h) 10 nm gold and phosphotungstic acid (Au + W), (i) 60 nm gold and phosphotungstic acid (Au + W) and (j) silver nitrate and phosphotungstic acid (Ag + W) did not affect the biofilm structure.
 Scale bars = 20 μm. k) Percentage of the metal constituent of each stain retained by the biofilm measured by energy dispersive X-ray spectroscopy (mean and 1 SD, n=3).
 The 10 nm gold and silver nitrate had a significantly greater metal uptake by weight percentage than the other stains (* indicates P < 0.05).

 Fig.5.
 Representative scanning electron micrographs (a, c, e, g, i) and corresponding X-ray μCT images (b, d, f, h) of catheter-biofilms at various time points of 0 h (a & b), 2 h (c & d), 12 h (e & f), 72 h (g & h) and 120 h (I and j). (a & b) No bacterial attachment was observed at 0 h. (c and d) After 2 h there were sparse single cocci and infrequent small clusters of cocci on the surface of the catheters. (e and f) By 12 h, the monolayer had become denser and the clusters were larger (between 10 and 20 µm) and more numerous. (g and h) After 72 h, the biofilms were similar to those seen on the glass coverslips after the same growth period and consisted of larger cell clusters separated by interstitial channels in which there was a dense monolayer of cells. (i and j) At 120 h the biofilm was denser in parts but some bare patches were now evident suggesting biofilm sloughing.
 Scale bars of all images: 1 mm, except inset images where scale bars are 10 µm.

 Fig.6.
-X-ray μCT reconstructed tomographic image of an in vitro grown Staphylococcus epidermidis ATCC 35984 biofilm within the lumen of a CVC illustrating the detail of the biofilm structure afforded by this technique.
-Scale bar: 1 mm.

-Fig.7.
 The total volume of biofilm and the volume distribution of individual aggregates (a) and correlation between the biofilm CFUs as determined by culture (b) and in 2 mm sections of catheters from triplicate (A,B and C) independent experiments by X-ray μCT. (a) Although the sum volumes of biofilm were similar at any one time point for the replicate samples there were sometime notable differences in the size distribution of biofilm clusters inside the catheters.
 In some cases the biofilm was composed of a small number of large clusters (i.e. 120 hrs A) while in others were composed of many smaller clusters (i.e. 2 hrs C). (b) There was a good log-log correlation between biofilm CFUs and the volume of biofilm detected by μCT as shown by linear regression of the log-log data (inset).